zhousarah/azure-compute-docs/articles/service-fabric/service-fabric-visualizing-your-cluster.md

 ![Screenshot that shows the Image Store Viewer.][sfx-imagestore]

 ## Backup and Restore
-Service Fabric Explorer offers the ability to interface with [Backup and Restore](./service-fabric-reliable-services-backup-restore.md).In order to see Backup and Restore features in SFX BackupRestoreService must be enable on cluster (Validate cluster manifest file).
+Service Fabric Explorer offers the ability to interface with [Backup and Restore](./service-fabric-reliable-services-backup-restore.md).In order to see Backup and Restore features in SFX BackupRestoreService must be enabled on cluster (Validate cluster manifest file).

 The following operations are possible: